 Beyond BRCA Testing: CHEK2 Mutation

-Genetic Counseling Note: Mutations in the CHEK2 gene are known to increase an individual’s risk to develop breast cancer, as well as colon and prostate cancers.
-CHEK2 can be inherited from either parent (autosomal dominant) and passed on to both sons and daughters.
+Genetic Counseling Note: Mutations, also known as pathogenic variants, in the CHEK2 gene are known to moderately increase an individual’s risk to develop breast, colon, and prostate cancers.
+A CHEK2 mutation can be inherited from either parent (autosomal dominant) and passed to both sons and daughters.
 There are several options for cancer surveillance and risk reduction.
-CHEK2 mutations continue to be studied to help learn more about their cancer risks and the most appropriate management for families.
-Genetic counseling for individuals considering testing for CHEK2 mutations is essential as cancer risks and medical management options for CHEK2 mutation carriers are tailored to the individual based on their personal/family medical history.
+The level of cancer risk, whether other cancers may also be linked with CHEK2 mutations, and the best medical management options for people with CHEK2 mutations are actively being studied.
+Genetic counseling for individuals considering CHEK2 testing, or who have been found to have a CHEK2 mutation, is highly recommended because cancer risks and medical management options for those with a CHEK2 mutation should be tailored based on test result and personal/family medical history.
+It is also important to stay updated.
+New research can lead to new information and management guidelines.

 Tell us a little bit about yourself

-How did you learn you carry a CHEK2 mutation?
+How did you learn you have a CHEK2 mutation?

 I’ve really been really blessed with great health all my life and my diagnosis was my first real experience with the medical system.
 It was a bit terrifying at first, but it wasn’t as bad as I thought it would be.
 One of the hardest parts for me was the small pieces of new information that came in: first, my diagnosis, then the MRI which showed satellite lesions, then information about the size of the tumor (larger than expected), then the CHEK2 mutation, then surgery and reconstruction, then learning that the final margins after surgery weren’t clear due to the proximity of the original tumor to the skin, I needed another surgery to get clear margins.
 As soon as I would digest the last piece of information and wrap my head around it – there was something else.
 When would it stop?
 I’m a worrier by nature and sometimes the anticipation was the worst.